DocumentationAPI Reference

 }

-By default the ‘Complete payment’ submit button resides within the Drop-In iframe and includes its own internal logic to determine when the payment can be submitted.
+By default, the Complete payment submit button resides within the Drop-In iframe and includes internal logic to determine when the shopper can submit payment.

 Host your own submit payment button